jeffsang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 * :ref:`AB_Event_Types`

-The descriptions that follow include what each event type represents, which component it originates from, and what ``event`` and ``context`` fields it contains.
-The value in the ``event_source`` field (see the :ref:`common` section above) distinguishes between events that originate in the browser (in javascript) and events that originate on the server (during the processing of a request).
+The descriptions that follow include what each event type represents, which component it originates from, and what member fields the ``event`` and ``context`` dict fields contain.
+The value in the ``event_source`` field (see the :ref:`common` section above) distinguishes between events that originate in the browser (in JavaScript) and events that originate on the server (during the processing of a request).

 .. _enrollment: